sribs/dist-system-notes/Replication/Single-Leader.md

 # Leader - Follower / Active - Passive / Master - Slave Replication

 ## Working Principle
 1. One of the Replicas is designated as the leader.
-This happens via a leader election algorithm (which will be discussed when we come to consistency).
+This happens via a leader election algorithm (which will be discussed when we come to consensus).
    When the client wants to perform a write request, their requests will be sent to the leader which will then apply the changes first in its local storage.
 2. The other replicas are called as followers / slaves / secondaries.
 Whenever the leader writes a new data to its local storage, it also sends a change log to all the other replicas (In MySQL, it is called Binlog and in PostgreSQL, it is called Log sequence number) called the replication log or change stream.